On regular and random two-dimensional packing of crosses: Random packings

 \subsection{Orientational correlations}

 When discussing orientational order, the first question that needs to be clarified is whether the uniaxial compaction method, pushing one side bar, has an influence on the global ordering of the crosses.
 Is the configuration statistically isotropic, or is there an induced uniaxial order?
+Zheng et al.~\cite{Zheng2017} have compared the uniaxial compression method with the results obtained by biaxial compression, and they have found slight differences between the two jammed states.
+The jamming point is slightly shifted to larger packing fractions for biaxial compression (see above), but during cyclic compression, the results of the two compression methods seem to converge.
+The biaxial compression is referred to as 'isotropic' in that paper, indicating that the authors assume a configuration where all spatial directions are equivalent.
+Yet it was not explicitly studied whether uniaxial compression has an impact on the isotropic ordering of the ensemble or whether it creates a 'memory' of the compression history with a preferential axis.

-Figure \ref{fig:images} indicates that at least at the borders, surface induced alignment is present.
-For a quantitative description, we define the global tetratic bulk order parameter
+Our Fig.~\ref{fig:images} indicates that at least at the borders, surface induced alignment is present, but we tried to find a quantitative measure for the anisotropy of the orientation of crosses in the central part.
+For such a quantitative description, we use the global tetratic bulk order parameter